DawdleDiscord/dawdlebot/README.md

 The server it was built for is hardcoded into the bot, but if you still somehow find any bits of it useful you're welcome to take it.

-Contact amer#0001 with any questions.
+Contact amer#1111 with any questions.

 ### Current Features

 * Welcome/goodbye messages
-* Verification system
+* Photo verification system
 * Cleaning identifying posts of former members
 * Counting VC time
 * Goodnight messages
 * Checking that all members have intro/required roles
 * Anonymous posting
+* Reporting
+* Color role changes
+* Birthdays
+* Mass kicking based on join time